CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

     cd C:/LABFILES
     ```

-1. Login to Azure with the below command after updating the values in the command.
+1. Login to Azure if not already done with the below command after updating the values in the command.

    * Username: **<inject key="AzureAdUserEmail"></inject>**
    * Password: **<inject key="AzureAdUserPassword"></inject>**